skybluecircles/driver-telematics-analysis/README.md

 ### Morphology

-Now that you've rotated the coordinates, you can reduce the trip to 4 points.
+Now that you've rotated the coordinates, you can reduce each trip to 4 points.

 ```
 $ bin/compile/morphology